magaman/home-assistant/Bug Zapper Automation/readme.md

 This blueprint lets you run your outdoor bug zapper on your own schedule.
 For the on and off triggers you can choose either a fixed time or a sun event (sunrise, sunset, dawn or dusk) and mix them however you like.
-If it starts raining the zapper is turned off and it will automatically resume once the weather clears, as long as your chosen off time hasn't passed.
+Dawn and dusk are based on the sun rising above or falling below 6° elevation.
+If it starts raining the zapper is turned off and it will automatically resume once the weather clears as long as your chosen off time hasn't passed.

 ### 💡 Features
 - Select a time or sun event to turn the zapper **on**
 - Select a time or sun event to turn the zapper **off**
-- Mix time and sun triggers however you like
+- Mix time and sun triggers however you like (dawn/dusk use the sun's -6° elevation)
 - Pauses operation while raining and resumes when dry
 - Uses an `input_boolean` helper to track rain-delayed starts